rednafi/digressions/_posts/python/2020-04-06-python-precommit.md

 * **[Black](https://github.com/psf/black)**: `Black` is the uncompromising Python code formatter.
 It uses consistent rules to format your python code and makes sure that they look the same regardless of the project you're reading.

-* **[Isort](https://github.com/timothycrosley/isort)**: `Isort` is a Python utility to sort *imports* alphabetically, and automatically separated into sections and by type.
+* **[Reorder Python Imports](https://github.com/asottile/reorder_python_imports)**: `reorder-python-import` is a Python utility to sort *imports* alphabetically, and automatically separated into sections and by type.
+It's basically a fork of the widely used [isort](https://github.com/timothycrosley/isort) tool.

-    Isort parses specified files for global level import lines and puts them all at the top of the file grouped together by the type of import:
+    It parses specified files for global level import lines and puts them all at the top of the file grouped together by the type of import:

     - Future
     - Python Standard Library